ValentinoUberti/correlating-k8s-services-ovnk-ovs/README.md

 # Correlating OVN Load Balancer ID to OVS OpenFlow Rules in OVN-Kubernetes

-This guide explains how to trace an OVN load balancer ID to OpenFlow rules in an OVN-Kubernetes environment like OpenShift, where load balancers are auto-generated for Kubernetes Services.
+This guide explains how to trace an OVN load balancer ID to OpenFlow rules in an OVN-Kubernetes environment, such as OpenShift, where load balancers are automatically generated for Kubernetes Services.

 ## Prerequisites